Speaker McCarthy faces an almost impossible task trying to unite House GOP and fund the government

 WASHINGTON (AP) — Facing fresh challenges to his leadership, Speaker Kevin McCarthy is trying to accomplish what at times seems impossible — working furiously to convince House Republicans to come together and pass a conservative bill to keep the federal government open.

 It’s a nearly futile exercise that could help McCarthy keep his job, but has little chance of actually preventing a federal shutdown.
-Whatever Republicans come up with in the House is nearly certain to be rejected by the Senate, where Democrats and most Republicans together want to fund the government.
+Whatever House Republicans come up with is nearly certain to be rejected by the Senate, where Democrats and most Republicans want to fund the government.

 In one dramatic sign of defeat Tuesday, House Republicans were even voting against their own defense bill.
-During a rowdy afternoon vote, the usually popular bill was turned back from consideration after hard-right conservatives insisted they want to see an overall plan from McCarthy.
+During a rowdy afternoon vote, the usually popular bill was turned back from consideration, 212-214, after five hard-right conservatives helped sink it.
+They want to see an overall plan from McCarthy.

-The resolution to debate the defense bill failed 212-214, as five Republicans bucked the party to sink it.
 McCarthy simply walked off the House floor.
+“Look, the one thing you’re going to learn about me: I like a challenge — I don’t like this big a challenge — but we’re just gonna keep doing it until we can make it,” McCarthy told reporters.

 With time dwindling, Congress faces a Sept.
 30 deadline to pass the broader government funding legislation and get a bill to President Joe Biden’s desk to become law.
 Otherwise, the U.S. faces massive federal government closures and disruptions.
 Plans for another vote Tuesday to advance the overall spending bill were shelved.